cncounter/translation/tiemao_2017/08_tomcat_8.0_valve/08_tomcat_8.0_valve.md

 A **Valve** element represents a component that will be inserted into the request processing pipeline for the associated Catalina container ([Engine](https://tomcat.apache.org/tomcat-8.0-doc/config/engine.html), [Host](https://tomcat.apache.org/tomcat-8.0-doc/config/host.html), or [Context](https://tomcat.apache.org/tomcat-8.0-doc/config/context.html)).
 Individual Valves have distinct processing capabilities, and are described individually below.

-*The description below uses the variable name $CATALINA_BASE to refer the base directory against which most relative paths are resolved.
-If you have not configured Tomcat for multiple instances by setting a CATALINA_BASE directory, then $CATALINA_BASE will be set to the value of $CATALINA_HOME, the directory into which you have installed Tomcat.*
+*The description below uses the variable name `$CATALINA_BASE` to refer the base directory against which most relative paths are resolved.
+If you have not configured Tomcat for multiple instances by setting a `CATALINA_BASE` directory, then `$CATALINA_BASE` will be set to the value of `$CATALINA_HOME`, the directory into which you have installed Tomcat.*

 ### Access Logging